CheleaMihail/poetry-prose-site/content/original-poetry/an-epigram-to-the-half-hearted-poet.md

 ---
-title: An epigram to the half-hearted poet
+title: "An Epigram: To the Half-Hearted Poet"
 ---